Kirby Mutton: Contax

 Between 1996 and 2012, Mutton played for Contax.
 She was a member of Contax teams that won South Australia state league titles in 2002, 2006, 2008, 2010 and 2012.
-Her 2002 team mates at Contax included Natalie von Bertouch, Carla Dziwoki and Lauren Nourse.
+Her 2002 teammates at Contax included Natalie von Bertouch, Carla Dziwoki and Lauren Nourse.
 In 2006 she received the club's 10 Year Service Award.
 In 2010 she received the state league's best and fairest award.
 In both 2010 and 2011 she was included in the state league's team of the year.
-In later seasons her team mates included Kristen Hughes and Bianca Reddy.
+In later seasons her teammates included Kristen Hughes and Bianca Reddy.
 When she retired as a netball player in 2012, Mutton had played 276 senior matches for Contax.

 AIS Canberra Darters

 Between 2003 and 2004, Mutton played for AIS Canberra Darters in the Commonwealth Bank Trophy league.

 Adelaide Thunderbirds

 Between 2005 and 2007, Mutton played for Adelaide Thunderbirds in the Commonwealth Bank Trophy league.
 She played for Thunderbirds in the 2006 grand final, which they lost to 65–36 to Sydney Swifts.
 She was included in the Thunderbirds squad for the 2008 ANZ Championship season.
 In 2009, she was included in the Thunderbirds extended squad.